input-output-hk/ouroboros-phalanx-protocol/CIP/Readme.md

 \eta_\text{e} = \eta^\text{evolving}_{epoch_\text{e-3}}\ \star\ f_\text{agg}(o_1, \dots, o_e) , \quad \text{when } t = \text{pre-}\eta_\text{e+1}\text{ synchronization }
 ```

-### 2. The Φ Cryptographic Primitive
+### 2. The Cryptographic Primitive

 #### 2.1.
 Expected Properties

-The Φ cryptographic primitive is a critical component of the Φalanx protocol, designed to increase the computational cost of grinding attacks while remaining efficient for honest participants.
-To achieve this, Φ must adhere to a set of well-defined properties that ensure its security, efficiency, and practical usability within the Cardano ecosystem.
+The cryptographic primitive is a critical component of the Phalanx protocol, designed to increase the computational cost of grinding attacks while remaining efficient for honest participants.
+To achieve this, Ph must adhere to a set of well-defined properties that ensure its security, efficiency, and practical usability within the Cardano ecosystem.
 These properties are outlined in the table below :

 | **Property**              | **Description**                                                                                                   |
 |---------------------------|-------------------------------------------------------------------------------------------------------------------|